muhammedshihab1001/wind-ci-cd/README.md

-# Wine Classification CI/CD Project (Simple Version)
+# Wine Classification CI/CD Project

 This project trains a machine learning model on the **Wine dataset** and serves predictions through a **Flask API**.
 The pipeline includes: